-Severe Hypertension During Pregnancy: Pregnancy is often described as one of the most beautiful phases in a woman’s life — a time of joy, hope, and anticipation.
+Severe Hypertension During Pregnancy: Pregnancy is often described as one of the most beautiful phases in a woman’s life a time of joy, hope, and anticipation.
 Yet, beneath the happiness lies a lesser-discussed but potentially life-threatening risk: high blood pressure during pregnancy.
 Also known as pregnancy-induced hypertension (PIH), this condition can develop suddenly and have serious consequences for both the mother and the unborn baby.
-Medical experts warn that while mild fluctuations in blood pressure are normal during pregnancy, persistent high blood pressure should never be ignored.
-It’s not just a temporary concern — if left unmanaged, it can increase the risk of long-term cardiovascular disease for the mother and developmental complications for the baby.

 According to leading gynaecologists, including Dr. Sonu Taxak, Director and Senior IVF Consultant at Yellow Fertility, hypertension in pregnancy is far more common than most women realize.
 It can take multiple forms, such as gestational hypertension, preeclampsia, or existing high blood pressure that worsens during pregnancy.
 Alarmingly, hypertensive disorders affect 5–10% of pregnant women, and the incidence has increased by almost 25% over the past two decades.
 This makes it essential for expecting mothers to monitor their blood pressure regularly and consult their doctor about cardiovascular health before, during, and after pregnancy.